castorini/anserini/docs/experiments-msmarco-passage.md

 Upon completion, we should have an index with 8,841,823 documents.
 The indexing speed may vary; on a modern desktop with an SSD, indexing takes a couple of minutes.

+The above configuration, on a 2021 Mac M1 Pro, takes around 30 minutes running on Python 3.12.0 and Java 21.0.2.

 ## Retrieval